FRET (Förster-type or fluorescence resonance energy transfer)

 The consequences of fluorophore saturation on intensity-based FRET calculations are taken into consideration in the rFRET Matlab applications (see above).
 In addition, an Excel file is also made available in which most of the formulas have been implemented.

-r0ForFret: calculating the overlap integral and R0 for a donor-acceptor pair
+Calculating the overlap integral and R0 for a donor-acceptor pair

-Program can be used in two different modes:
+- A Matlab application, r0ForFret, The program can be used in two different modes:

 - GUI mode: